chiragrathiresearcher/Research-Notes/README.md

 in the course of ongoing investigation.

-Content includes qualitative reasoning, order-of-magnitude estimates, and preliminary analytical or computational frameworks intended to test assumptions and clarify constraints.
+Content includes qualitative reasoning, order-of-magnitude estimates, and preliminary analytical or computational frameworks used to test assumptions and clarify constraints.

-Materials may comprise:
+Materials may include:
 - Thought experiments
-- Conceptual designs for simulations
+- Conceptual simulation designs
-- Error propagation and uncertainty considerations
+- Error propagation and uncertainty analysis
 - Identified limitations and unresolved questions

-These notes serve as an internal research record, supporting transparency, critical evaluation, and iterative refinement of ideas.
+These notes function as an internal research record, supporting transparency, critical evaluation, and iterative refinement of ideas.

+---

 ## Methodology Standards

 - Definitions precede conclusions
 - Observation is separated from interpretation
 - Uncertainty is explicitly documented
 - Negative results and constraints are preserved

 ---

-## Potential extensions subject to validation and feedback
+## Potential Extensions (Subject to Validation)

-- Identified theoretical and mathematical gaps
+- Identification of theoretical and mathematical gaps
 - Model refinement and validation pathways
 - Extension toward computational implementation
 - Cross-domain synthesis where appropriate

-l
+---

 ## Contact & Attribution

 **Author:** Chirag Rathi
 **ORCID:** 0009-0008-1682-4369
 **Email:** chiragrathiresearcher@gmail.com